beyo/beyo/README.md

 ## Create a New Application

 1. Install Beyo globally : `npm install -g beyo`
-2. Create your project base directory : `mkdir project`
+2. Create your project base directory : `mkdir project`, then `cd project`
 3. Initialize your application : `beyo init`
 4. Run your application : `beyo start`
 5. Load the application in the browser at `http://localhost:4044/`